Astrotope/mr-level-05-fsd-mission-05-phase-02-frontend/ROLLBACK_POINTS.md

 ## 2025-01-08T21:00:14+0000
 # basic working location search with display of nearest three stations and with markers on map, including a marker for the location in LocationContext - rollback point.
 Commit Hash: 92b776386801bf8bcad994540fa44bb3740b4ac1

+## 2025-01-08T21:33:49+0000
+# basic working location search with display of nearest three stations and with markers on map, including a marker for the location in LocationContext.
+Also added default station list display for default location. - rollback point.
+Commit Hash: 992f4547b0891179809348a606d2ea0c7cf0b080